Persian vocabulary: External influences

 Loanwords in the Persian language mostly came from Arabic, French, and Turkic languages; though the extent of Turkic influence differs greatly by dialect.
 Recently, some English loanwords have entered the language as well.
+In Dari, there are numerous words of Indian origin (Sanskrit and Hindustani [Hindi-Urdu] of Indo-Aryan; and Dravidian languages as well).

 Persian has likewise influenced the vocabularies of other languages, especially Arabic, Armenian, Georgian, Indo-Iranian languages and Turkic languages.
 Many Persian words have also found their way into the English language.